About me

 After graduating from Tech, I embarked on my doctoral journey at the University of California, Irvine (UCI).
 Throughout my tenure at UCI, I served as a Eugene Cota-Robles, National Osterbrook Leadership (NOLP) Program and LSSTC Data Science Fellowship Program (DSFP) Fellow, while also conducting exciting research in galaxy evolution under the guidance of Professor Michael C. Cooper.
 In 2023, I proudly earned my PhD in Physics, with my dissertation focusing on inferring the drivers of environmental quenching in galaxy groups and clusters through a combination of modeling and supervised machine learning.

 Currently, I hold the dual positions of NSF Astronomy & Astrophysics and UC Chancellor's Postdoctoral Fellow at the University of California, San Diego.
-My ongoing research interests center on understanding the redshift and halo mass dependence of environmental quenching, and exploring the role that protocluster environments play in shaping galaxy properties.
+My ongoing research interests center on understanding the role that protocluster environments play in shaping galaxy evolution.

 Outside of work, I find joy in rediscovering the beauty of existence through my daughter's eyes.
 Some of my interests include skateboarding (of course), continuously expanding my horizons by learning new languages, hiking, reading, and watching my favorite animes.